tmendonca28/anthonymendonca/index.md

 # Anthony Mendonca

 Hey!
-I'm currently a Senior Consultant in [Booz Allen Hamilton's](https://www.boozallen.com/) Commercial Cyber team.
+I'm currently an Associate (Manager) in [Booz Allen Hamilton's](https://www.boozallen.com/) Commercial Cyber team.
 Previously, I worked at [Deloitte UK](https://www2.deloitte.com/uk) as a Cyber Security Consultant in the Applications and Infrastructure Team on large cyber security transformation projects.
 I've also interned at both [BT](https://www.bt.com/) and [IBM Research Africa](https://research.ibm.com/labs/africa/).
 You can learn more about all this from my [resume/CV](/cv/)

-My interests lie in Blue Teaming, Application Security, DevSecOps and building scalable solutions securely.
+My interests lie in Blue Teaming, Application Security, Offensive Security and building scalable solutions securely.

 I really enjoy learning about being the best version of myself and write a few articles on interesting reads & experiences [here](/non-tech-learning/).
 I also keep a record of learning technical concepts [here](/tech-learning/).